 The school operates an electronic diary.
 Staff should ensure that all key dates are entered in a timely manner including meetings or when visitors are coming to school.
-This diary is shared with staff weekly during Monday morning briefing.
+This diary is not shared with staff weekly during Monday morning briefing as the expectation is for all staff to access their online diaries.